MaximMoinat/ScoringTablesIAAF/README.md

  - Properly handling Java file input/output
  - Usage of the Apache POI package
  - Getting the most from Java Enums
- - Bit of regression analysis statistics
+ - Regression analysis
  - Basic usage of Maven to manage dependencies
  - Pdf as data input is terrible, but [Smallpdf](http://www.smallpdf.com) makes this easy.

-## What does this package and how to use it?
+## What does this package do and how to use it?
 Reads the IAAF scoring tables from excel files and writes the scoring tables per event in a machine readable format.
-In addition, a second order polynomial regression is performed to calculate the constants of the underlying formula.
+In addition, **a second order polynomial regression** is performed to calculate the constants of the underlying formula.
 These constants are also written to a file.
 Output for the 2017 tables, both indoor and outdoor, is included.

 After building, the script can be executed with the following code.